-- restrictive monetary policies adopted by the PRC government, including any significant increase in interest rates; - adverse developments in the credit markets and/or mortgage financing markets resulting from PRC government policies; - policies regarding land supply; - significant increases in transaction costs as a result of changes in PRC government policies regarding transaction taxes, such as the sales tax on residential property sales by individuals within two years of purchase; - adverse changes in PRC government policies regarding the acquisition and/or ownership of real estate; - adverse changes in PRC national or local government policies or practices regarding brokerage, referral or franchise business or related fees and commissions; or - other PRC government policies or regulations that burden real estate transactions or ownership.
+- restrictive monetary policies adopted by the PRC government, including any significant increase in interest rates; - adverse developments in the credit markets and/or mortgage financing markets resulting from PRC government policies; - policies regarding land supply; - significant increases in transaction costs as a result of changes in PRC government policies regarding transaction taxes, such as the sales tax on residential property sales by individuals within two years of purchase; - adverse changes in PRC government policies regarding the acquisition and/or ownership of real estate;

+- adverse changes in PRC national or local government policies or practices regarding brokerage, referral or franchise business or related fees and commissions; or - other PRC government policies or regulations that burden real estate transactions or ownership.

-We derive a substantial portion of our revenues from several major urban centers in China, in particular, Beijing, Shanghai, Chengdu, Chongqing, Tianjin and Shenzhen and we face market risk due to our concentration in these major urban areas.
+We derive a substantial portion of our revenues from several major urban centers in China, in particular, Beijing, Shanghai, Chengdu, Chongqing, Tianjin and Shenzhen and we face market risks due to concentration of our revenues in these major urban areas.

 We derive a substantial portion of our revenues from several major urban centers in China, including Beijing, Shanghai, Chengdu, Chongqing, Tianjin and Shenzhen.
-In 2012, 2013 and 2014, we generated revenues of US\$256.3 million, US\$367.5 million and US\$364.9 million from these six urban centers, respectively, representing 59.6%, 57.7% and 51.9%, respectively, of our total revenues.
+In 2013, 2014 and 2015, we generated revenues of US\$367.5 million, US\$364.9 million and US\$468.65 million from these six urban centers, respectively, representing 57.7%, 51.9% and 53.0%, respectively, of our total revenues.
 We expect these six urban centers to continue to be important regional sources of revenues in all of our revenue categories.
 If any of these major urban centers experience events which negatively impact the real estate industry or online advertising, such as a serious economic downturn or contraction, a natural disaster, or slower growth due to adverse governmental policies or otherwise, demand for our services could decline significantly and our business and revenue growth prospects could be materially and adversely impacted.